oVirt/ovirt-site/source/feature/upgrademanager.html.md

 `    `<updates_available>`true`</updates_available>
 ` `<host>

-**What is being checked for updates ?** There is a system configuration value named 'PackageNamesForCheckUpdate' which contains the system required packages for upgrade (specifically 'vdsm').
+##### Which packages are checked for updates ?

+There is a system configuration value named 'PackageNamesForCheckUpdate' which contains the system required packages for upgrade (specifically 'vdsm').
 A user may provide additional packages he wishes to monitor for updates by using 'UserPackageNamesForCheckUpdate' config value, which is a merge-able and supports wildcards.
 Assuming the config value contains the value 'libvirt, mom', the use can use: